Sets the default console foreground and background colours.

 COLOR command with a foreground and background colour that are the same.

 The COLOR command will change the color of all the text in the window.
+To change the color of individual words/characters/paragraphs ANSI color escapes can be used.
+These are available in Windows versions greater than 1511.

 “How much more black could this be?" and the answer is "None...none more black” ~ Spinal Tap

-CMD - Start a new CMD shell
+CMD - Start a new CMD shell.

-EXIT - Set a specific errorlevel
+EXIT - Set a specific errorlevel.

 PowerShell: Write-Host - Write output to the screen (colour can be set for individual strings).

-Aaron Margosis - Change prompt colors for all Admin level prompts
+Aaron Margosis - Change prompt colors for all Admin level prompts.

-Color Scheme Designer - Design colour themes
+Paletton - Design colour themes.

-Equivalent bash command (Linux): dircolors - Colour setup for `ls'
+Equivalent bash command (Linux): dircolors - Colour setup for 'ls'